since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 _Item: A simple or martial weapon with the ammunition property (requires attunement)_

 This infusion grants all of the benefits of the Repeating Shot infusion (_Eberron_ p.
 62).
 When you reach 10th level in this class, the attack and damage bonus increases to +2.
-When you reach 14th level in this cassl, the attack and damage bonus increases to +3.
+When you reach 14th level in this class, the attack and damage bonus increases to +3.

 ## Gunsmith Spell List